ZaMBiiES/hello-world/README.md

 Just another repository

 I greatly miss my father
-which he it will be a year ago since he's passed on December 18, 2018
+which it will be a year ago since he's passed on December 18, 2018